kylespencer/ixp-manager-docs-md/docs/features/nagios.md

 }
 ```

 The Nagios script we use is bundled with [inex/birdseye](https://github.com/inex/birdseye) and can be found [here](https://github.com/inex/birdseye/tree/master/bin).
+Note that these scripts require the php-curl package to be installed on the host.

 Typical Nagios state output: